 - notify your PCBU as soon as practicable

-- remain available to perform suitable alternative work.
+- remain available to carry out suitable alternative work.

 You may direct workers to carry out suitable alternative work at the same or another workplace until they can resume normal duties.
 The work must be safe and appropriate for the worker.